Coal India posts Q3 profit decline on lower auction prices

-MUMBAI Coal India Ltd (COAL.NS), the world's largest coal miner by output, posted its third straight decline in quarterly profit, on the back of softer prices at coal auctions and lower sales volumes during the period.
+MUMBAI, Feb 12 Coal India Ltd, the world's largest coal miner by output, posted its third straight decline in quarterly profit, on the back of softer prices at coal auctions and lower sales volumes during the period.

-The state-run company said net profit for its fiscal third quarter ended December fell 11.4 percent on the year to 38.94 billion rupees.
+The state-run company said net profit for its fiscal third quarter ended December fell 11.4 percent on the year to 38.94 billion rupees ($625 million).
 Net sales fell 2 percent to a lower-than-expected 169.28 billion rupees.

 Analysts, on average, had forecast profit of 38.94 billion rupees, on net sales of 170.8 billion, according to Thomson Reuters Starmine data.